Frequently Asked Questions

-- Please note that priority will be given to small businesses with 10 or fewer employees that have not received federal or State of California pandemic loans or grants to date.
+- Please note that priority will be given to small businesses with 10 or fewer employees that have not received federal, local or State of California pandemic loans or grants to date.

 How many grants will be awarded?

-- Based on the estimated level of disbursement grants, approximately 300 small businesses with a physical location in San José would benefit from the new grant program.
-The grants are designed to meet the deadlines imposed by the County of Santa Clara’s commercial rent eviction moratorium.
+- Based on the estimated level of disbursement grants, up to 400 small businesses with a physical location in San José would benefit from the new grant program.

 How do I apply??